PocketGS: On-Device Training of 3D Gaussian Splatting for High Perceptual Modeling: The PocketGS Paradigm

 \subsection{Hardware-Aligned Differentiable Splatting Optimization}

-On mobile GPUs, on-device 3D Gaussian Splatting (3DGS) training is bandwidth-bound: fixed-function blending reveals only the final color, hiding the intermediate compositing states needed for backpropagation, while auxiliary-buffer clears incur heavy memory traffic.
-We therefore align optimization with the mobile pipeline by unrolling front-to-back compositing into an explicit differentiable operator and caching a compact forward replay trace.
-This defines a GPU-resident map $\mathcal{T}:(\Theta_0,\{I_t,T_t\})\mapsto\Theta^{*}$ that delivers correct, stable gradients without framebuffer readbacks or backward-time reconstruction of per-pixel splat sequences.
+On-device 3DGS training is bandwidth-bound on mobile GPUs: fixed-function blending exposes only the final composited color, yet backpropagation needs intermediate alpha-compositing states, and materializing large auxiliary buffers incurs heavy memory traffic.
+We therefore unroll front-to-back compositing into a differentiable operator and cache a compact forward replay trace, yielding a GPU-resident map $\mathcal{T}:(\Theta_0,\{I_t,T_t\})\mapsto\Theta^{*}$ that produces correct gradients without framebuffer readbacks or backward-time reconstruction of per-pixel splat sequences.